joesingo/simple-tds-publisher/README.md

 [tds-utils](https://github.com/cedadev/tds-utils) library, and make them available in THREDDS.

-It should be used in conjunction with this ansible playbook:
+It can be used in conjunction with this ansible playbook:
 [ukcp18 TDS playbook](https://breezy.badc.rl.ac.uk/jsingleton/tds-playbook/tree/ukcp18)

 # Installation